 our new Vice President – Professor Jocelyn McPhie,

-Vice President – Professor Jocelyn McPhie – Vulcanologist
+Vice President – Professor Jocelyn McPhie – Volcanologist

 Jocelyn McPhie is a geologist and for most of her career (1990 to 2015), held an academy position at the University of Tasmania.
-As an academic, she conducted fundamental and applied research in volcanology, and taught volcanology and as well as other undergraduate geology units.
-Since retiring from the university, she has been consulting to the minerals industry, providing technical advice and professional training in volcanology.
-She maintain an adjunct position with the University of Tasmania, continuing to supervise PhD students and to participate in research projects.
+As an academic, she conducted fundamental and applied research in volcanology, and taught volcanology as well as other undergraduate geology units.
+Since retiring from the university, she has consulted to the minerals industry, providing technical advice and professional training in volcanology.
+She maintains an adjunct position with the University of Tasmania, continuing to supervise PhD students and participate in research projects.